Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 The founders themselves often disagreed bitterly on religion.

 Some were conventionally Christian.
 Some were skeptical.
 Some were deeply influenced by Enlightenment thought.
 Some leaned deist.
 Some distrusted organized religion almost as much as concentrated government power.

-Thomas Jefferson famously cut miracles from his private version of the Gospels.

-Benjamin Franklin admired religion primarily for its civic usefulness.

-James Madison warned repeatedly against religious entanglement with government.
+Thomas Jefferson famously removed miracles from his private version of the Gospels.
+Benjamin Franklin admired religion largely for its civic usefulness.
+James Madison repeatedly warned against religious entanglement with government.
 George Washington used careful religious language broad enough to include differing beliefs without establishing sectarian rule.

-John Adams wrote:
+And John Adams wrote:

-> "The government of the United States is not, in any sense, founded on the Christian religion."[^1]
+> “The government of the United States is not, in any sense, founded on the Christian religion.”[^1]

 That line tends to shock people.

-Especially because Adams signed the Treaty of Tripoli in 1797 - unanimously ratified by the Senate - containing exactly that language.[^2]
+Especially because Adams signed the Treaty of Tripoli in 1797 — unanimously ratified by the Senate — containing exactly that language.[^2]

-Now, critics of this point are quick to argue:
+Critics are quick to respond:

 > That was diplomacy.